 Level One-The employee with a grievance will first discuss it with their principal or immediate supervisor with the object of resolving the matter informally.
 A representative of the Association may be present.
 The grievance must be submitted within thirty (30) school days from the date of occurrence of the grievance or the date of first knowledge of the grievance by any party affected by it.
-A meeting will be held with the immediate supervisor and the employee and his/ her Association representative within five (5) school days of the filing of the Grievance.
+A meeting will be held with the immediate supervisor and the employee and their Association representative within five (5) school days of the filing of the Grievance.

-Level Two-If, at the end of five (5) school days next following the Level One meeting r, the grievance is not disposed of to the employee's and/ or Association's satisfaction, the employee and/ or the Association may submit the matter, in writing, to the Superintendent within five (5) school days.
-The Superintendent, within eight (8) school days of receipt of the written grievance, shall meet with the aggrieved employee and/ or the Association within five (5) school days of receipt of the written grievance, shall meet with the aggrieved employee and/ or the Association in an effort to resolve the matter.
-The Superintendent will respond, in writing, to the aggrieved employee and/ or Association within five (5) school days following the meeting.
+Level Two-If, at the end of five (5) school days next following the Level One meeting if the grievance is not disposed of to the employee's and/or Association's satisfaction, the employee and/or the Association may submit the matter, in writing, to the Superintendent within five (5) school days.
+The Superintendent, within eight (8) school days of receipt of the written grievance, shall meet with the aggrieved employee and/or the Association in an effort to resolve the matter.
+The Superintendent will respond, in writing, to the aggrieved employee and/or Association within five (5) school days following the meeting.

-Level Three-If the grievance is still unresolved, the employee and/ or Association shall present the grievance, in writing, to the School Committee within five (5) school days following the written response of the Superintendent.
+Level Three-If the grievance is still unresolved, the employee and/or Association shall present the grievance, in writing, to the School Committee within five (5) school days following the written response of the Superintendent.